rkanderson/Coral-Demography/README.md

 > **Note:**
 > An automated master script has not yet been implemented; for now, users should manually execute each script in sequence.
 When running the pipeline, always verify that each script is reading the correct output file produced by the previous step — this is how data flows between scripts.
 While not fully ideal, this approach was the most practical way to structure the pipeline given R’s environment management.

-The files and their respective roles are described in detail above in the [Scripts](scripts) section.
+The files and their respective roles are described in detail above in the files section.

 ---